csf-dev/CodingStandards/CSharp/DomainApiProject.md

 The key test for whether or not or is OK to reference a third party dependency or not within this project is:

 > Would it be reasonable for every other component of the application, including client code, to also reference that same dependency?
+If not then the domain API project should not reference that dependency.

 Anything referenced-by/used-by the domain API project *must be understood by all [client projects] & [technology projects]* which consume the domain API.